MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/view-only-meeting-experience.md

 > View-only broadcasts is available in Microsoft 365 E3/E5 and Microsoft 365 A3/A5.
 This feature will be enabled March 1, 2021 as default OFF.
 The feature in Microsoft 365 Government Community Cloud (GCC) will begin to roll out at the end of March 2021.
 Government Community Cloud High (GCCH) and Department of Defense (DoD) will roll out at a later date.
 You must change the default policy after that date if you want to have the feature be default ON.
 Use PowerShell to enable the policy `Set-CsTeamsMeetingPolicy -Identity Global -StreamingAttendeeMode Enabled`.

 > [!Note]
 > If your meeting hits capacity, Teams will seamlessly scale to accommodate a 10,000-person view-only broadcast experience.
-Plus, during this time of increased remote work, take advantage of even larger 20,000-person broadcasts through the end of this year.
+Plus, during this time of increased remote work, take advantage of even larger 20,000-person broadcasts till the end of this year.
 Webinars currently don't support a view-only broadcast experience.

 > [!Note]
 > A Teams Meeting is not a Teams Live Event (TLE) and will not leverage Microsoft eCDN.
 For more information, see [Microsoft eCDN onboarding checklist](/ecdn/integration/onboarding-checklist-for-tle-customers).